MICLab-Unicamp/e2dhipseg/README.md

 # Extended 2D Consensus Hippocampus Segmentation (e2dhipseg) - beta

 # Introduction
+The masters dissertation related to this work has been published:
+Deep Learning for Hippocampus Segmentation (http://repositorio.unicamp.br/handle/REPOSIP/345970)

-This contains official implementation for the papers:
+This repository is also the official implementation for the papers:

 Journal pre-print:\
 Hippocampus Segmentation on Epilepsy and Alzheimer’s Disease Studies with Multiple Convolutional Neural Networks (https://arxiv.org/pdf/2001.05058.pdf)